rjnps/rjnps.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Obsessed with AI and Robotics
+subtitle: OBSESSED WITH AI & ROBOTS

 profile:
   align: right